oVirt/ovirt-site/source/develop/release-management/features/virt/high-performance-vm.html.md

 Ideally the CPU pinning should be done automatically and not manually by the user, but in first phase we will not support it.

-Note that since this configuration option can be set only for VMs and Pools and not for Templates, then the user should always set this field when creating a VM or a Pool even if it is based on a High Performance Template.
+Note that since this configuration option can be set for VMs and Pools and not for Templates, then the user should always set this field when creating a VM or a Pool, even if it is based on a High Performance Template.

 #### **Enable virtual NUMA and set NUMA pinning topology**
 Displayed in 'Host' side-tab of the VM dialog.